The brilliant turquoise water of Chalk Sound National Park

 West Harbour Bluff

-This road terminates at the beach and high peninsula of the scenic West Harbour Bluff beach.
+This road ends at the beach and high peninsula of the scenic West Harbour Bluff Beach.

 The interior hilly parts of this road can be quite bad, so you’ll want to have a high-clearance vehicle.